Piplupness/Piplupness.github.io/index.md

 [return](https://brianzhou.me/#my-vision)

-### Mental Health:
+### Extracurrricular Initiatives:
-Our mental health has never been more important than now.
-Nearly all of us have been impacted by the pandemic in some way, and our return to in-person instruction has presented new challenges for our mental health.

-While resources for mental health have been improving, many still do not use the resources available to them.
-This may be because they either are unaware or are uncomfortable accessing these resources.
-Additionally, mental health resources are drastically different across high schools - while some may have a wellness room, dedicated support staff, and student-led mental health clubs, other high schools may not.

-I want to help students improve their mental well-being in ways they find comfortable.
-I would aim to

-- Push for more funding for mental health in the budget
-  - Bring on full-time psychologists and social workers for each high school
-  - Require the creation of open areas in all schools where students can talk with other students, meet with counselors, or talk to school psychologists, social workers, or Systems of Support Advisors (SOSA)’s
-- Advocate for more discussion about our mental health
-  - Encourage increased student interaction and connection with their counselors and support staff as they navigate high school
-  - Work for county-level recognition of Our Minds Matter and encourage the development of OMM chapters

 [return](https://brianzhou.me/#my-vision)

 ### Creating a Safe Space:
+Students should feel comfortable sharing their issues with support staff.
+Learn how I will build trust between students and staff.

 The education system supports students and their parents, and to better support students, we can communicate what information their parents will receive about them.
-Some examples come to mind, with student climate surveys, SEL screeners and wellness screenings, where students were unaware their parents received a letter with a rating attached to topics like belonging and decision-making, or that answering honestly might require counselors to call their parents.
+Some examples come to mind, with student climate surveys, SEL screeners, and wellness screenings, where students were unaware their parents received a letter with a rating attached to topics like belonging and decision-making, or that answering honestly might require counselors to call their parents.

-I want to push to make it mandatory that students are made aware which situations would involve their parents.
+I want to push to make it mandatory that students are made aware of which situations would involve their parents.
 This is similar to letting patients know about a therapist’s mandatory reporting before therapy or your privacy rights on social media, as it helps make people conscious of what they respond with.
-I also want to work to allow parents to access the full context and results of these surveys; numerical scores can not paint a complete picture of their children’s thoughts and feelings, and rating their responses is a poor way of reflecting areas they can improve.
+I also want to work to allow parents to access the full context and results of these surveys; numerical 1-5 scores can not paint a complete picture of their children’s thoughts and feelings, and rating their responses is a poor way of reflecting areas they can improve.
 Preparing both students and parents for these discussions allows them to have better discussions and productive results from the screeners.

 [return](https://brianzhou.me/#my-vision)

-### Expanding access and exposure to opportunities and technology:
-FCPS prepares graduates for post-secondary education and teaches us core life skills in leadership, collaboration, and communication.
-Resources and opportunities are core ways we can be more prepared as students to become global citizens.
-However, excellent resources and opportunities are under-advertised and under-utilized in the county, especially to those who may need them.
-How many students are aware that FCPS has a personal hotspot program for students or internet subsidies for students on free or reduced lunch?
-I want to advocate for the county as a whole to increase access and exposure to academic and extracurricular opportunities alongside education infrastructure throughout a student’s K-12 education

-To expand exposure, I want to create a student-run website available to everyone, listing upcoming opportunities, upcoming enrichment events, and FCPS technology and education programs.
-A website could help bring attention to opportunities for academic and personal enrichment and help compile information on opportunities such as dual enrollment available to students and summer programs or online courses, reducing the amount of research necessary on the student’s end.
-The aim of this would be to give students the resources, information, and exposure necessary for them to pursue what is interesting and enriching to them, and take advantage of FCPS programs.

-To expand access, I seek to analyze the FCPS budget.
-Specifically, I want to review the Capital Improvement Program (CIP) and the quarterly budget with the goal of reducing the strain on overcapacity schools and minimizing the impact of renovations on student education.
-In addition to that, I want to hear student feedback on current programs such as FCPSOn and MiFi, and even the new tutoring program, to recommend expansions or changes the school board could enact to help students who may not have access to stable internet at home necessary for success in the 21st century.
-Finally, I want to work to expand the online course catalog with offerings for all students to seek academic enrichment.
+### Information Access:

 [return](https://brianzhou.me/#my-vision)